Introduction to Registration Form in HTML

 The screenshot on your right is the result of the above HTML code with the help of CSS.
 The registration form is different from other forms since they collect data from the user or visitor and use validations to check if the data is correct.

-This is a guide to Registration Form in HTML.
+This is a guide to the Registration Form in HTML.
 Here we discuss the introduction and how to create a registration html form along with different examples and its code implementation.
 You may also have a look at the following articles to learn more –